huaweicloud/terraform-provider-huaweicloud/docs/resources/scm_certificate.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the SCM certificate resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the SCM certificate resource.
   If omitted, the provider-level region will be used.
   Changing this setting will push a new certificate.

-* `name` - (Required, String, ForceNew) Human-readable name for the Certificate.
+* `name` - (Required, String, ForceNew) Specifies the human-readable name for the certificate.
   Does not have to be unique.
 The value contains a maximum of 63 characters.
   Changing this parameter will create a new resource.

-* `certificate` - (Required, String, ForceNew) The public encrypted key of the Certificate, PEM format.
+* `certificate` - (Required, String, ForceNew) Specifies the content of the Certificate, PEM format.
+  It can include intermediate certificates and root certificates.
+If the `certificate_chain` is passed into the certificate chain, then this field only takes the certificate itself.
   Changing this parameter will create a new resource.

+* `private_key` - (Required, String, ForceNew) Specifies the private encrypted key of the Certificate, PEM format.
+  Changing this parameter will create a new resource.

-* `certificate_chain` - (Required, String, ForceNew) The chain of the certificate.
+* `certificate_chain` - (Optional, String, ForceNew) Specifies the chain of the certificate.
+  It can passed by `certificate`.
 It can be extracted from the *server.crt* file in the Nginx directory, usually after the second paragraph is the certificate chain.
   Changing this parameter will create a new resource.

-* `private_key` - (Required, String, ForceNew) The private encrypted key of the Certificate, PEM format.
-  Changing this parameter will create a new resource.
-* `target` - (Optional, List) The service to which the certificate needs to be pushed.
+* `target` - (Optional, List) Specifies the service to which the certificate needs to be pushed.
+The [target](#block_target) structure is documented below.

+<a name="block_target"></a>
 The `target` block supports:

-* `service` - (Required, String) Service to which the certificate is pushed.
-The options include `CDN`,`WAF` and `Enhance_ELB`.
+* `service` - (Required, String) Specifies the service to which the certificate is pushed.
+The options include `CDN`,`WAF` and `ELB`.

-* `project` - (Optional, List) The project where the service you want to push a certificate to.
+* `project` - (Optional, List) Specifies the project where the service you want to push a certificate to.
 The same certificate can be pushed repeatedly to the same WAF or ELB service in the same `project`, but the CDN service can only be pushed once.